SEGMENT AND GEOGRAPHIC INFORMATION

 2 Total Selling, general and administrative expenses, excluding Marketing costs and Equity compensation expenses.

-4 Other segment non-operating (expense) income - net includes Loss on fair value adjustment for swaps – net, Foreign exchange (loss) gain – net, Loss on extinguishment of debt, and Other non-operating income - net.
+4 Other segment non-operating income (expense) includes (Loss) gain on fair value adjustment for swaps – net, Foreign exchange gain (loss) – net, Loss on extinguishment of debt, Net loss on fair value adjustment for warrant liabilities and Other non-operating income - net.

-See Note 12 — Revenue” for a breakdown of revenue by product and geographic revenue based on customer location.
+See Note 14 — Revenue for a breakdown of revenue by product.

 The Company’s long-lived tangible assets were located as follows (in thousands):